 - 10GB of data per month – $60

-Xfinity Mobile charges reasonable taxes and fees beyond the base prices mentioned previously, but Xfinity Mobile does not charge any activation fees.
+Xfinity Mobile charges reasonable taxes and fees beyond its base prices, but Xfinity Mobile does not charge any activation fees.

-Only existing Xfinity home internet customers are eligible to sign up for Xfinity Mobile.
-If an Xfinity Mobile subscriber cancels other Xfinity services, the subscriber will be charged additional monthly fees:
+Only Xfinity Home Internet customers are eligible to sign up for Xfinity Mobile.
+If an Xfinity Mobile subscriber cancels other Xfinity services, the subscriber will be charged additional monthly fees:1

-In other words, choosing Xfinity Mobile for wireless service may come with the indirect cost of reducing people’s flexibility when choosing an internet service provider.
-I encourage potential customers to take this indirect cost seriously.
-I previously discussed Xfinity Mobile’s pricing structure in more detail in a blog post.
+Xfinity Mobile comes with an indirect cost: reduced flexibility when choosing an internet service provider.
+Potential subscribers should take this indirect cost seriously (I previously discussed Xfinity Mobile’s pricing structure in more detail).

 - Both companies appear to offer coverage over all of Verizon’s own, native network.